satorici/satori-docs/satori_help/docs/README.md

 # Intro

-Satori CI is an Automated Testing platform that asserts the behavior of command executions.
-Test software, binaries and live systems using our [playbooks](https://github.com/satorici/playbooks/) or by building your own playbooks.
+Satori CI is an automated testing platform designed to validate the behavior of command executions through assertions.
+It allows to perform testing on software applications, binaries, and live systems using pre-built [playbooks](https://github.com/satorici/playbooks/) or creating own custom playbooks.
+Satori CI is a versatile tool for in-depth project testing.

 ## [Install](getting-started/install.md)